GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Introduction

 \section{Introduction}

-Recent advancements in generative modeling~\cite{ho2020denoising,goodfellow2020generative,nichol2021improved,dhariwal2021diffusion,zhang2022styleswin,karras2019style} have led to significant progress in 3D content creation~\cite{wang2023rodin,muller2023diffrf,cao2023large,tang2023volumediffusion,shue20233d,chan2022efficient,gao2022get3d}.
-Most of the prior works in this domain leverage variants of Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf} as their underlying 3D representations~\cite{chan2022efficient,tang2023volumediffusion}, which typically consist of an explicit and structured proxy representation and an implicit feature decoder.
-However, such hybrid NeRF variants have degraded representation power, particularly when used for generative modeling where a single implicit feature decoder is shared across all objects.
-Furthermore, the high computational complexity of volumetric rendering leads to both slow rendering speed and extensive memory costs.
-Recently, the emergence of 3D Gaussian Splatting (GS)~\cite{kerbl20233d} has enabled high-quality reconstruction~\cite{xu2023gaussian,luiten2023dynamic,wu20234d} along with real-time rendering speed.
-The fully explicit characteristic of 3DGS also eliminates the need for a shared implicit decoder.
-Although 3DGS has been widely studied in scene reconstruction tasks, its spatially unstructured nature presents significant challenge when applying it to generative modeling.
+The field of 3D generation~\cite{wang2023rodin,muller2023diffrf,cao2023large,tang2023volumediffusion,shue20233d,chan2022efficient,gao2022get3d,chen2023single,wang2024phidias,DiffGS} has witnessed remarkable growth, driven by advancements in generative modeling~\cite{ho2020denoising,goodfellow2020generative,nichol2021improved,dhariwal2021diffusion,zhang2022styleswin,karras2019style}.
+Most of the prior works in this domain leverage variants of Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf,chan2022efficient,tang2023volumediffusion,muller2022instant} as their underlying 3D representations, which typically consist of an explicit structured proxy representation and an implicit feature decoder.
+However, such hybrid NeRF variants exhibit degraded representation power, particularly when used for generative modeling where a single implicit feature decoder is shared across all objects.
+Additionally, the high computational complexity of volumetric rendering leads to both slow rendering speed and extensive memory costs.

+Recently, the emergence of 3D Gaussian Splatting (GS)~\cite{kerbl20233d} has enabled improved reconstruction quality and real-time rendering capabilities~\cite{xu2023gaussian,luiten2023dynamic,wu20234d,lu2024manigaussian}.
+The fully explicit nature of 3DGS eliminates the need for a shared implicit decoder, providing another key advantage over NeRFs.
+Although 3DGS has been widely studied in scene reconstruction tasks, its spatially unstructured nature presents a significant challenge when applied to mainstream generative modeling frameworks.

+To overcome these barriers, we introduce GaussianCube -- an innovative radiance representation that is both structured and fully explicit, with strong fitting capabilities (see~\Cref{tab:comparison_prior_works} for comparisons with prior works).
+The proposed approach first ensures high-accuracy fitting with a predefined number of free Gaussians, and subsequently organizes these Gaussians into a structured voxel grid.
+Such an explicit grid-based structure permits the seamless application of standard 3D convolutional architectures, such as U-Net, thereby eliminating the need for complex, specialized network designs~\cite{zhou20213d,wang2023rodin} that are often necessary with unstructured or implicitly decoded representations.